Quick Verdict

 How to Build a Complete Lip Care Routine

-The most effective lip care approach is a two-product system: an intensive healer for nighttime and a lighter, everyday balm for daytime.
-At night, Aquaphor or LANEIGE Lip Sleeping Mask works while you sleep and does the heavy lifting.
+The most practical lip care approach is a two-product system: a richer occlusive or mask for nighttime and a lighter everyday balm for daytime.
+At night, Aquaphor or LANEIGE Lip Sleeping Mask does the moisture-sealing work.
 During the day, Burt's Bees, EOS Shea Better, or Kiehl's Facial Fuel provides ongoing moisture maintenance without the greasy look.

 For lip prep before lipstick or liner, EOS Shea Better and Burt's Bees are the cleanest primers -- apply a thin layer and wait two minutes before color application.
 Avoid applying Aquaphor as a primer; the petrolatum is too slick and will cause lipstick to slide.
 For travel or low-effort daily habits, ChapStick Classic or EOS in a multi-pack gives you coverage everywhere without thinking about it.